MatthiasNickles/diff-SAT/README.md

 logical dependencies between parameter atoms (but of course not all such constraint systems have a solution).

-A terms of form f(p) in a cost function, where p is a parameter atom, evaluates during sampling to the frequency of p in the sample (count of p in all models in the sample, normalized with the total number of models in the sample).
+A term of form f(p) in a cost function, where p is a parameter atom, evaluates during sampling to the frequency of p in the sample (count of p in all models in the sample, normalized with the total number of models in the sample).

-Example input for SAT (use all example input without initial whitespace in lines):
+(Parameter atoms are listed in addition to the cost functions because a future version of DelSAT is planned to allow for atoms to occur in cost functions which are not parameter atoms, as proposed in the ILP'18 paper.)

+Example input for SAT (recommended to use with switch -mse - activates optimized handling of costs which have the form of inner MSE (Mean Squared Error) terms):

        p cnf 2 3
        1 -1 0